How and Why Steel Is Normalized

 Normalizing temperatures are said to range from 810° C to 930° C. The thickness of the metal determines how long a piece of metal is held at what is known as the soaking temperature — or the temperature that transforms the microstructure.
 The thickness and composition of the metal also determine how high the workpiece is heated.

 Benefits of Normalization

 Normalization can also eliminate dendritic segregation produced during the casting process.
 The normalization form of the heat treatment is less expensive than annealing.
 Annealing is a heat treatment process that brings metal closer to a state of equilibrium.
-In this state, the metal becomes softer and, hence, easier to work with.
-Annealing, which the American Foundry Society refers to as "extreme over-aging," requires slow-cooking of metal to allow its microstructure to transform.
+In this state, the metal becomes softer and easier to work with.
+Annealing — which the American Foundry Society refers to as "extreme over-aging" — requires slow-cooking of metal to allow its microstructure to transform.
 It is heated above its critical point and allowed to cool slowly — much slower than normalizing.

-Because normalization is less expensive than annealing, it is, not surprisingly, the most common industrialization process of metal.
+Normalization is less expensive than annealing, making it the most common industrialization process of metal.
 If you're wondering why annealing is more costly, the Ispat Digest provides a logical explanation for the cost difference as follows:

 "In normalizing, because the cooling takes place in the air, the furnace is ready for the next cycle as soon as the heating and soaking stages are over as compared to annealing, where furnace cooling after the heating and soaking stages needs eight to 20 hours, depending upon the quantity of charge."

 Preventing Structural Irregularities

 While normalization may have advantages over annealing, iron generally benefits from any kind of heat treatment.
 This is doubly true when the casting shape in question is complicated.
 Moreover, iron castings (which can be found in industrial settings like mines, oilfield and heavy machinery) in complex shapes are vulnerable to structural problems after they cool.
 These structural irregularities can distort the material and cause other issues in the iron's mechanics.